awsdocs/amazon-rds-user-guide/doc_source/custom-cev.create.md

 1. In the **RDS Custom encryption** section, select **Enter a key ARN** to list the available AWS KMS keys\.

    Then select your KMS key from the list\.
 An AWS KMS key is required for RDS Custom\.
-For more information, see [Step 1: Make sure that you have a symmetric encryption AWS KMS key](custom-setup-orcl.md#custom-setup-orcl.cmk)\.
+For more information, see [Step 1: Create or reuse a symmetric encryption AWS KMS key](custom-setup-orcl.md#custom-setup-orcl.cmk)\.

 1. Choose **Create custom engine version**\.